 Author: Anil Poply

-Anil is a Managing Consultant – SAP Cloud for Customer (C4C) at Knack Systems with over 10 years of experience across SAP CRM, ECC, and SAP C4C solutions.
-He is a certified professional in SAP C4C.
-Anil has extensive experience in consulting for CRM solutions such as SAP C4C, SAP CRM – Marketing, Sales, Service, Interaction Center, Middle-ware, and non-SAP application integration such as Marketo, ExactTarget, Strongview, Silverpop, and so on.
+Anil is a Managing Consultant – SAP Customer Experience (CX) at Knack Systems with over 10 years of experience across SAP CRM, ECC, and SAP CX solutions.
+He is a certified professional in Callidus CPQ (now part of SAP Sales Cloud) and SAP Cloud for Customer (now SAP Customer Experience).
+Anil has extensive experience in consulting for CRM solutions such as SAP CX, SAP CRM – Marketing, Sales, Service, Interaction Center, Middle-ware, and non-SAP application integrations such as Marketo, ExactTarget, Strongview, Silverpop, and so on.
 He has expertise in customer facing business processes for industries such as Manufacturing, Healthcare/Pharmaceutical, Distribution Retail, and Hi-Tech.